GPII/universal/documentation/SolutionsRegistryFormat.md

 ```

 ####isConfigurable
 This is run before configuration to ensure that the application is actually ready to be configured.
 This is relevant for applications where e.g. a configuration file needs to be present, a wizard needs to be run on the first launch, etc. Each of the blocks will be evaluated, if *any* of them evaluates to true, the solution is considered configurable.
-The absense of an `isConfigurable` block is also interpreted as the solution being configurable.
+The absence of an `isConfigurable` block is also interpreted as the solution being configurable.

-If a solution is not configurable, the `makeConfigurable` block will be executed (see below).
+If a solution is not configurable, the `makeConfigurable` block will be executed immediately following the `isConfigurable` check (see below).

 **Example Entry**:
 ```